xeome/growx/README.md

 # Growx

-Growx is an open sourc growtopia cheat written in moonscript and powered by cheat engine.
+Growx is an open source growtopia cheat written in moonscript and powered by cheat engine.

 ## Why?
 Attempt to make a trustable cheat